ooghre/LiamsRescue/README.md

 To play
 1) clone the repository
-2) Open the project on  ANdoid Studio
+2) Open the project on  Andoid Studio
 3) Run on an android device or using the emulator